Find Affordable College Courses

 62 Yearly Graduations

 Arizona State University - Skysong comes in at #12 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-The health and wellness program at Arizona State University - Skysong awarded 62 bachelor's degrees during the 2020-2021 school year.
-About 98% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 62 people received their bachelor's degree in health and wellness from ASU - Skysong.
+Around 47% of these students were from an underrepresented racial-ethnic group, and 96% were women.

 #14